OberstKrueger/www-oberstkrueger-com/report/gaming/notes-on-final-fantasy-xiv/index.md

 8. Spell In Waiting: Delays above attacks by a few seconds.
 9. Hand Of Erebos: Move to edge next to add.
 10. Punishing Ray: One player stands in each circle.

+### Eden's Gate: Inundation (Normal)

+1. Rip Current: Targets MT, line attack.
+Move away from group.
+2. Tidal Wave: Move towards wave to not be knocked off platform.
+3. Undersea Quake: Do not stand in front of either head.
+4. Tsunami: 4 different debuffs placed on players, each going off at different times.
+5. Surging Tsunami: Knocks all players away from target.
+6. Smothering Tsunami: Spread AEs apart.